-Therefore, in an age of social media, internet and Apps, phone numbers are the Holy Grail in marketing.
-Here there is a genuine person linked to the number and a conversion of one to one in terms of marketing numbers.
+Therefore, in an age of social media, the internet, and Apps, phone numbers are the Holy Grail in marketing.
+Here there is a genuine person linked to the number and conversion of one-to-one in terms of marketing numbers.
 This form of 1-to-1 communication with a real customer on the other end is the number one priority for brands looking to bridge the offline and online relationship they have with consumers.

 No Facebook, no Google… in China

 If you think that you are familiar with Western social network marketing you can do it in China as well as in the West.
 It is definitely wrong.
 Because there is no Facebook, no Google, no Twitter, etc in China.
 They are all blocked by China’s Great Firewall.